 “If the first of Pinter’s unmade screenplays, Victory, translates to radio in a tropical ferment, like a Gaugin turned sinister, this second premiere has the ethereal quality of a JW Waterhouse painting.
 Set in the 1860s and based on a short story by Out of Africa writer Karen Blixen, the play initially shifts with intoxicating speed between different set-ups.”

-Dennis Potter’s unproduced screenplay adaptation of D M Thomas’s novel The White Hotel has just been broadcast and can be found here.
+Dennis Potter’s unproduced screenplay adaptation of D M Thomas’s novel The White Hotel broadcast in 2018 and can be found here.
 It stars Anne-Marie Duff, Bill Paterson, Simon McBurney, David Gyasi, Nigel Lindsay, Morwenna Banks, Wayne Forester, Jasmine Jones, Nick Underwood, Tillie Murray and Felix Jamieson.

 “…woozy, sexually charged…”